winter mantid hybrids

 The mantid hybrids mix these influences , as a hermaphroditic alien body/ shell/ skin that blends insect with mammal, as well as a harness/ prosthetic that hints at being worn.

-Developed in Grey Projects' 2019 Museum of Modern and Contemporary Art Goyang Residency and shown as part of MMCA's 2019 artists in residence exhibition.
+Developed in Grey Projects' 2019 Museum of Modern and Contemporary Art Goyang Residency and first shown as part of MMCA's 2019 artists in residence exhibition.